Keeshigan-Pirabaharan/SettingsTest/README.md

 # SettingsTest
-Settings Integration to Android App
+Settings Integration to Android App by CodePalace